gep13/gep13/input/blog/all-in-one-code-framework.md

 Title: All-In-One Code Framework
 Published: 16/7/2011
 Tags:
-- Extensions
+- extensions
-- Sample Application
+- sample application
-- Visual Studio 2008
+- visual studio 2008
-- Visual Studio 2010
+- visual studio 2010
 ---

 This afternoon, while trying to find a sample that would help me create a Shell Extension for Windows Explorer, I stumbled across the All-In-One Code Framework on CodePlex: